A Framework for Symmetric Self-Intersecting Surfaces

-Another issue that might arise in a model is the existence of ramifications, that is non-manifold edges or non-manifold points.
-Remedying these non-manifold parts is crucial in many applications.
-In 3D-printing, for example, they cause problems or instabilities during the printing process, as a 3D printer can not print sets of zero measure.
-At the same time, they occur naturally, such as in the data set of embedded icosahedra of edge length one, see \cite{IcosahedraEdgeLength1}.\\ For efficiency reasons, it is sensible to consider these after first fixing self-intersections and computing the outer hull (for example, Figure \ref{ramified-edge} could be part of an inner chamber).
-Thus, in the following we assume a complex with embedding $(X,\phi)$ that is intersection-free and reduced to its outer hull. \\ Algebraically, the process of fixing non-manifold parts of a embedded complex corresponds to turning it into a simplicial surface by changing the parts that do not fulfil conditions $(i)$ and $(ii)$ from Definition \ref{def:simplicial_surface}.
+As seen in Figure \ref{fig:cube_examples} of the introduction, a common issue that might arise in a model is the existence of non-manifold parts.
+Removing these is crucial in many applications.
+This can be achieved by transforming the complex by a small margin to obtain a similar, but non-degenerate surface.
+Combinatorially, the process of remedying non-manifold parts of an embedded complex corresponds to turning it into a simplicial surface by changing the parts that do not fulfil conditions (i) and (ii) from Definition \ref{def:simplicial_surface}.
+We refer to this process as \emph{remedying} the complex.
+Example are shown in Figure \ref{fig:TouchingCubes_remedy} and Figure \ref{fig:remedy_nm_edges}. \\ In 3D printing, non-manifold parts cause problems or instabilities during the printing process, as a 3D printer can not print sets of zero measure.
+At the same time, they occur naturally, such as in the data set of embedded icosahedra of edge length one, see \cite{IcosahedraEdgeLength1}.
+To avoid unnecessary computations, it is reasonable to consider these after first fixing self-intersections and computing the outer hull (for example, Figure \ref{fig:nonmanifold_edge_surf} could be part of an inner chamber).
+Moreover, inferring non-manifold parts from our combinatorial data can only be done after computing a self-intersection free complex that is geometrically equivalent to the initial one, see Section \ref{sec:preliminaries}.
+Additionally, to guarantee correct information on how to modify edges and vertices, one needs to ensure outward orientation of normals beforehand.
+Thus, in the following, we assume a complex with embedding $(X,\phi)$ that is intersection-free and reduced to its outer hull. \\